 The first thing I always look for is obvious spelling errors.
 Word’s spell checker is good for this, but it will grab proper nouns too, so you’ll have to be careful not to “correct” a character’s name or something like that.
 The other grammar element I look for on my first read through are the similar word issues.
 Things like affect/effect, their/there/they’re, and the like.
 Everyone makes these mistakes, so what I like to do is run a search of the document for each form of the word, then check the location for each instance to ensure they are all used properly.

-Another thing I like to keep an eye on is overused or “crutch” words.
+Another thing I like to monitor is overused or “crutch” words.
 Basically, you don’t want to get into a rhythm of using the same word over and over.
 Doing so will make the text seem mechanical.
 If you’re using MS Word there isn’t a good way to check word frequency that I’m aware of (though if anyone knows how to do so, please drop me a line in the comments!).
-What I do with Word Docs is write down any word I feel like I’m seeing too often while I proof, the do a search for that word to see how often it appears.
+What I do with Word Docs is write any word I feel like I’m seeing too often while I proof, then search for that word to see how often it appears.

 Speaking of editing software, there are two tools I’ve encountered recently that might be beneficial during the editing step.
-I’m going to leave them here with only a brief word, as I’d like to learn more about them and provide a more in-depth write up in the future.
+I will leave them here with only a brief word, as I’d like to learn more about them and provide a more in-depth write up in the future.

 Grammarly is a web-based tool that offers free and paid services.
 Basically, it adds a grammar and spell checking tool to your browser.
 It also has the option to upload a file, run the Grammarly check, and download it back into the original format.
-Using MS Word, you get a file not only with the Grammarly correction but those corrections are treated as Tracked Changes so they can easily be differentiated from other edits.
+Using MS Word, you get a file not only with the Grammarly correction but those corrections are treated as Tracked Changes so we can easily differentiate them from other edits.

-While I like the idea of Grammarly, they hide a fair bit of the tool behind a paywall.
+While I like Grammarly, they hide a fair bit of the tool behind a paywall.
 The free tool is useful for basic grammar, spelling, and usage concerns, but not much more.

 Hemingway Editor doesn’t offer any spelling assistance, but what it does is still invaluable.
 The free to use tool is entirely web-based, and they do offer an offline application for purchase.
 Hemingway Editor doesn’t provide a file upload option, forcing users to copy and paste their text into the browser.
 Once Hemingway Editor has the text, it identifies adverb use, passive voice, and hard to read phrases and sentences.
 The tool won’t offer alternatives, but it does point to areas that could use review or improvement.